isoftstone-data-intelligence-ai/efflux-frontend/docs/docs/zh/contribute.md

 title: Contribute to Efflux
 description: 	# for seo optimization
 keywords: 		# for seo optimization
+contributors:
-contributors: Jun Ma...
+  - Jun Ma
 ---

-We welcome contributions in any ways!
-There are multiple ways you can help to make Efflux better.
+We welcome contributions from developers and users in the open source community in any ways to make Efflux better!

 ## Commit Code/Doc Changes